medialab/minet/docs/cli.md

   "m" or some language subdomains etc., of the url.
 . "probably_shortened": whether the url is probably shortened or not (bit.ly, t.co etc.).
+. "probably_typo": whether the url probably contains typo or not (such as inclusive language in french : curieux.se etc.).

 columns being added with --facebook: